AndrewP-Roc/ArubaOSCX-Campus/README.md

 Version control - draft work in progress

 Play List
-Main - Test conenctivity and modules intergration Full-Validate - Take a copy of the config and MD5 has to confim no changes ntp-heal - check the state of ntp and fix if not enabled Checkpoint - Enable checkpoint, make a change, and confirm access.
+- Main - Test connectivity and modules intergration
+- Full-Validate - Take a copy of the config and MD5 has to confim no changes
+- ntp-heal - check the state of ntp and fix if not enabled
+- Pim-heal - Check pim is enabled and working, fix if not
+- Checkpoint - Enable checkpoint, make a change, and confirm access.
 If access, confirm checkpoint.